Therapy that understands your nervous system and your story

 My clinical approach is informed by my advanced study of interpersonal neurobiology and the application of neuroscience to wellness.

-As a doctoral candidate, my clinical approach is also informed by my dissertation, which explores how immersive, relationship‑based neuroscience training shapes professional identity, sense of self, and perceived clinical efficacy.
+As a doctoral candidate, the way I sit with clients has been informed by my dissertation, which explores how immersive, relationship‑based neuroscience training shapes professional identity, sense-of-self, and perceived clinical efficacy.
 This work has deepened my commitment to therapy that integrates implicit and explicit learning, nervous system regulation, and the therapist’s own embodied presence — not only to improve client outcomes, but to support clinician sustainability and reduce burnout.
 Together, we slow things down, listen to what your body and emotions are communicating, and gently build the capacity for regulation, connection, and choice.
 My approach integrates relational neuroscience, attachment theory, and trauma‑informed care to support meaningful, sustainable change.

 Relational neuroscience–informed therapy can support: